 I Don’t recommend this card over the Amex Gold

 This card is only great if you are looking to upgrade CFU to unlock travel benefits.

-3x travel and dining, which is effectively a 6% return vs Amex Gold 8%.
+3x travel and dining, the 3x travel is after you earn the $300 travel credit, which is effectively a 6% return vs Amex Gold 8%.

 $300 travel credit vs $220 credit